 When you’re in the field, make sure you are conscious of what other players are doing.
 You can’t play right away if you aren’t following those who are already successful in your field.

 So spy on your competitor, and figure out what content strategies they are following.
 Once you understand their flows, create your own strategies to outrank your competitors.

 Quality over Quantity is essential to success in blogging.
 But very few people who understand the game succeed in the end.

 Let’s say you’re one man but you want to post daily on your blog in order to succeed in blogging.
 Hopefully, you won’t succeed that way because you can’t produce quality content daily.

 Because quality content is not only SEO friendly but it values your readers.
 But most new bloggers make a mistake, they just produce a copy or thin content that won’t bring value to the readers.
 As a result, they get no blog traffic, no success, and quit blogging.

 4. Create Content with Purpose

 Why are you creating content?
-Maybe, bring more sales, leads, or get people to trust you so on.
+Maybe, bring more sales, and leads, or get people to trust you so on.
 Whatever the reason might be, make sure your content has a proper plan to get the purpose done.

-Post an article won’t make you successful at all, there are a lot more things behind the scenes.
+Posting an article won’t make you successful at all, there are a lot more things behind the scenes.
 You have to market your content to grab the right audience for your purpose.